 Teaching has revitalised Ginette's enthusiasm with ringing and she has now taken on the role of Ringing Master for the local district of the Hereford Diocesan Guild of Change Ringers; also currently working towards getting Broseley bells refurbished.

-I am an IT Consultant by profession now having worked for large corporations before running my own business for 20 years and finally taking a step back from full time work in 2018.
+Steve is an IT Consultant by profession; having worked for large corporations before running his own business for 20 years and finally taking a step back from full time work in 2018.

-I have developed bespoke Wireless Simulator Hardware and Software, taken over as Steeple Keeper at our Local Church in Tilston, Cheshire and after attending the Learning the Ropes Course for very welcome guidance, am now teaching both new ringers and the practical use of Simulators within the Tower.
+Steve is a relative newcomer to ringing having only started 3 years ago (2016), but in that time, has learnt to ring up to Minor methods.
+He has developed bespoke Wireless Simulator Hardware and Software, taken over as Steeple Keeper at his local church in Tilston, Cheshire and after attending the Learning the Ropes Course for very welcome guidance, is now teaching both new ringers and the practical use of Simulators within the Tower.

-I am a real enthusiast for teaching and particularly matching it specifically to the students needs, finding ways to create unique learning environments for new ringers after they have learnt the basics and seeing them progress is a major motivator and I have found myself that there is always something new to learn or practice.
-Learning should be fun and I am constantly trying to inject an element of this into ringing generally and especially the teaching and learning.
+Steve is a real enthusiast for teaching and particularly matching it specifically to the students needs, finding ways to create unique learning environments for new ringers after they have learnt the basics and seeing them progress - a major motivator for him, finding that there is always something new to learn or practice.
+Learning should be fun and he is constantly trying to inject an element of this into ringing generally and especially the teaching and learning.

-My long suffering wife (who has been ringing for nearly 30 years) has I think been surprised that I have taken to ringing quite so much, but it is all her fault as she was the one that suggested I went along to a tower open day three years ago being worried that nobody else would!
+Steve's long suffering wife (who has been ringing for nearly 30 years), has he thinks, been surprised that he has taken to ringing quite so much, but it is all her fault as she was the one that suggested he went along to a tower open day three years ago being worried that nobody else would!